novalagung/learndevops/en/docker-push-image-to-hub.md

 > This step is optional.

-We have pushed the image into docker hub.
+We have pushed the image into Docker hub.
 To pull it, use the `docker pull` command.

 ```bash
 # docker pull <username>/<repo-name>[:<tag>]